USS Mobile Bay

-USS Mobile Bay (CG-53) was a Ticonderoga class guided-missile cruiser that served in the United States Navy from 1987 to 2023.
-She is named for the naval Battle of Mobile Bay during the American Civil War in 1864.
+USS Mobile Bay (CG-53) was a guided-missile cruiser that served in the United States Navy from 1987 to 2023.
+She was named for the naval Battle of Mobile Bay during the American Civil War in 1864.

 Design and construction

 The ship was ordered from Ingalls Shipbuilding on 15 January 1982.
 She was laid down on 6 June 1984, launched on 22 August 1985, and commissioned on 21 February 1987 at the Alabama State Docks in Mobile, Alabama.
 She was decommissioned August 10, 2023.

 With guided missiles and rapid-fire cannons, Mobile Bay was capable of defeating threats in the air, on the sea, on shore, and undersea.
-She carries the Tomahawk Land Attack Missile which played an integral part in the strikes on Iraqi targets during the opening stages of Operation Iraqi Freedom in 2003.
-She also carries two Seahawk LAMPS multi-purpose helicopters, mainly for anti-submarine warfare (ASW).
+She carried the Tomahawk Land Attack Missile which played an integral part in the strikes on Iraqi targets during the opening stages of Operation Iraqi Freedom in 2003.
+She also carried two Seahawk LAMPS multi-purpose helicopters, mainly for anti-submarine warfare (ASW).
+The primary detachment associated with the early history of the USS Mobile Bay (CG-53) was HSL-44 (Helicopter Anti-Submarine Squadron Light 44) Detachment Seven.
 The ship was capable of conducting Maritime Interdiction Operations, and carried a fully trained boarding team.